avalanche-foundation/ACPs/ACPs/113-provable-randomness/README.md

 	+-------------------------+----------+------------+
 	```

 	b.
-If the parent block has an empty `vrfSig` signature, the proposer would leave the field empty.
+If the parent block has an empty `vrfSig` signature, the proposer would leave the `vrfSig` on the new block empty.

 The bootStrappingBlockSignature that would be used above is the hash of the following preimage: